-1 Introduction
+1. Introduction

-1.1 Reduced Order Models based on Proper Orthogonal Decomposition
+1.1.
+Reduced order models based on proper orthogonal decomposition

-These last decades, the conception and the optimization of the aerodynamics/aeroacoustics of ground vehicles and airplanes has been pursued by a numerical simulation approach.
+In the last decades, the conception and the optimization of the aerodynamics/aeroacoustics of ground vehicles and airplanes have been pursued by numerical simulation.
 The applications mainly concern unsteady turbulent flows that develop at high Reynolds numbers.
 The numerical simulation of such flows, as well as their control, requires massive computational resources.
 Indeed, after discretization of the governing equations, i.e. the Navier-Stokes equations in fluid mechanics context, one must then solve a system of equations whose complexity algebraically grows with the number of degrees of freedom of the system to be solved.
-Now, and despite of the considerable progress made in the numerical field (power of the computers, new and more efficient algorithms), it is still very difficult to solve such large problems for complex flows in real time, that is, in fine, a major stake for industrials.
+Now, and despite the considerable progress made in the numerical field (power of the computers, new and more efficient algorithms), it is still very difficult to solve such large problems for complex flows in real time, that is, in fine, a major stake for industrials.
 To overcome this difficulty, it is possible to determine a reduced order model of the flow dynamics keeping only few adapted modes.
-The choice of these modes is not unique, and it strongly depends on the characteristics of the flow that one wants to approximate, or even might depend on some expected outputs (Goal-oriented models [1]).
-Several methods are commonly used, among them Proper Orthogonal Decomposition (POD) [2, 3, 4], balanced truncation [5, 6, 7], global eigenmodes [8], Galerkin modes [9] etc. Due to the energetic optimality of its basis, the POD is chosen in this study.
-By this technique it is possible to extract the dominant characteristics (POD modes) of a given database, and the ROM is then obtained thanks to a Galerkin projection of the governing equations onto these modes.
-Although this method for reducing the order of a system can be very efficient in some flow configurations, it also presents several drawbacks.
-Besides the possible inherent lack of numerical stability of POD/Galerkin methods, even for simple systems [10], the main shortcomings are the following:
+The choice of these modes is not unique, and it strongly depends on the characteristics of the flow that one wants to approximate, or even might depend on some expected outputs (goal-oriented models [1]).
+Several methods are commonly used, among them are proper orthogonal decomposition (POD) [2-4], balanced truncation [5-7], global eigenmodes [8], Galerkin modes [9], etc. Due to the energetic optimality of its basis, the POD is chosen in this study.
+By this technique, it is possible to extract the dominant characteristics (POD modes) of a given database, and the ROM is then obtained thanks to a Galerkin projection of the governing equations onto these modes.
+Although this method for reducing the order of a system can be very efficient in some flow configurations, it also presents several